'The Bean Eaters': Gwendolyn Brooks's perfect poem

 And remembering ...
 Remembering, with twinklings and twinges, As they lean over the beans in their rented back room that is full of beads and receipts and dolls and cloths, tobacco crumbs, vases and fringes.

 I love this.
-I love it because ‘twinklings and twinges’ seem so transparently engineered for the rhyme, for the links back to ‘remembering’ and forward to ‘fringes’ and furthermore because this doesn’t matter.
-Once in place, the words support each other.
+I love it because ‘twinklings and twinges’ seem so transparently engineered for the rhyme, for the links back to ‘remembering’ and forward to ‘fringes’ and furthermore because this doesn’t matter: once in place, the words support each other.
 This is what remembering is.
 There is a quiet happiness in ‘twinklings’.
 There is something painful in ‘twinge’, but it’s a familiar pang.
 Some of their memories might be painful.
 Perhaps it is painful simply to remember.

 A note on list poems

-Any list of ‘list poems’ is potentially endless.
+Like all the best lists, any list of ‘list poems’ is potentially endless.
 Here are a few I like: Christopher Smart’s My cat, Jeoffry, John Clare’s Emmonsail’s Heath in Winter, William Blake’s Auguries of Innocence.
 Auden’s Spain, which he later disowned, but which is in many ways the quintessential Auden poem, for better and for worse (I can imagine hating it).
 Auden is a list-maker.

 Thank you, Edward Doegar.